W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/work.md

 # What's been happening.

-- Emigrated to Melbourne, Australia recently.
-Considering my next move and looking for independent contract work.
+- Emigrated to Melbourne, Australia recently with Permanent Residency.
+Considering my next move and looking for exciting opportunities in the tech arena.
 - Built this website on Jekyll a few months ago, making UX improvements and adding more useful functionality to it such as; configuring 'collections' which this page is part of and including categories.
-- Learning Python.
+- Teaching myself React.
+I recommend the React documentation and tutorials as a great starting point.
-- Attempting to finalise a practical GIT environment strategy (ENV) to compliment our team workflow.
+- Finalise a practical GIT environment strategy (ENV) to compliment our team workflow.

 <hr />